Pekosz-Lab/nextstrain/README.md

    ├── JHH_sequences.fasta
    ├── vaccines.fasta
    └── vaccines.tsv
 ├── data/ # This will be empty
 ├── results/ # This will be empty
 ```

 >[!WARNING]
-> These builds are designed to ingest influenza genome data and metadata originating from [GISAID](https://gisaid.org/) and internally from the Mostafa lab at the Johns Hopkins Hospital (eJHH) network.
-Due to the [regulated access](https://gisaid.org/terms-of-use/) to all GISAID data, individual crdentials are needed to access these data and cannot be shared publicly.
-Furthermore, Influenza Genomes from the JHH network accessed ahead of publishing to GISAID are private and cannot be shared publically in this repository.
+> These builds are designed to ingest influenza genome data and metadata e to the [regulated access](https://gisaid.org/terms-of-use/) to all GISAID data, individual credentials are needed to access these data and cannot be shared publicly.
+Furthermore, Influenza Genomes from the JHH network accessed ahead of publishing to GISAID are private and cannot be shared publicly in this repository.originating from [GISAID](https://gisaid.org/) and internally from the Mostafa lab at the Johns Hopkins Hospital (eJHH) network.
+Du

 ## 3. Append type and subtype data to its respective `metadata.tsv`using [flusort](scripts/flusort)